Brar21/Python_Learning/README.md

   # Explaination:
     **Single Inheritance**:
     - Single inheritance called in that situation when child or drive class inherite only from single parent or base class.

+    **Multiple Inheritance**
+    - Multiple inheritance occurs when the child or drive class inheritnace from more than one parent or base class.